The semi-algebraic geometry of saturated optimal designs for the Bradley-Terry model: Saturated designs and graph-representation

 This means, that $ \bar{F}^{-1}=A_1 $.
 Now, as $ f(i,j)^T=(0, \bar{f}(i,j)^{T}) $,

 In fact, \eqref{eq:reduction} is realized as an equality and the reduced saturated design is optimal.
-Now if $\xi$ was not a path, iterating this procedure eventually leads to an optimal saturated design for Bradley--Terry model on four alternatives that is also not a path.
+Now if $\xi$ was not a path, iterating this procedure eventually leads to an optimal saturated design for the Bradley--Terry model on four alternatives that is not a path.
 Such a design does not exist by the explicit computations in Section~\ref{s:fouralternatives}.
-Hence, the graph representation of an optimal saturated design is a path. \end{proof}
+Hence, the graph representation of a saturated, locally $D$-optimal design is a path. \end{proof}